SESAM-Polimi/FULFILL_MARIO/README.md

 - Download and extract all supporting files for shock construction.
 - Build scenario-specific shock files for all combinations of background, measure, and year.
 - Save the resulting files in `Shocks/filled_files/`.
+- This step runs in around 10 minutes on a MacBook Pro M3 Pro 18 GB RAM

 ### Step 3: Run Model Scenarios